Extractions

 Do not drink from a straw for the first 24 hours.

-Eat soft foods, such as soup, pudding, yogurt, or applesauce the day after the extraction.
+Eat soft foods, such as soup, pudding, yogurt, or applesauce on the day of and the day after the extraction.
 Gradually add solid foods to your diet as the extraction site heals.

-When lying down, prop your head with pillows.
+When lying down after the extraction, prop your head with pillows.
 Lying flat may prolong bleeding.

 Continue to brush and floss your teeth, and brush your tongue, but be sure to avoid the extraction site.
 Doing so will help prevent infection.